Asghar Ali Khan (politician)

 Asghar Ali Khan is a Bangladesh Nationalist Party politician and a former member of parliament for Gaibandha-2.

 Career

 Khan retired as a major from the Bangladesh Army in 1974.
-Then He joined Bangladesh Textile Mills Corporation (BTMC).
+Then he joined the Bangladesh Textile Mills Corporation (BTMC).
 He was elected to parliament from Gaibandha-2 as an independent candidate in 1988.
 He contested the 1996 election from Gaibandha-2 as a Bangladesh Nationalist Party candidate.
 He was the founder president of Bangladesh Haji Collan Trust.